 National Trust Walks in the Midlands

 There’s some first-rate walking in the Midlands, with Derbyshire alone boasting some of England’s finest trails.
-But the Midlands is not just about the Peak District, there’s great walking all over the region.
+But the Midlands is not just about the Peak District; there’s excellent walking all over the region.

-Clamber up to Mam Tor for one of the Peak District’s most memorable views – it’s not as hard as you might think.
-Or over on the Herefordshire-Worcestershire border you could take a wander along the sculpture trail at Brockhampton, passing through idyllic ancient woodland.
+Clamber up to Mam Tor for one of the Peak District’s most impressive views – it’s not as hard as you might think.
+Or over on the Herefordshire-Worcestershire border, you could take a wander along the sculpture trail at Brockhampton, passing through idyllic ancient woodland.

-The National Trust’s regional guide to the Midlands for a full set of ideas for great days out.
+The National Trust’s regional guide to the Midlands has more ideas for great days out.

 National Trust Walks in Wales

-The Brecon Beacons offer some of the most rugged, and accessible, hiking in Wales.
+In Wales, the Brecon Beacons offer some of the most rugged and accessible hiking.
 And whether it’s the challenging horseshoe ridge trail or the scramble up to Pen-y-Fan, southern Britain’s highest mountain, you’re bound to find something that appeals.

-Over in south west Wales, the stunning Pembrokeshire coastline boasts fantastic cliff top views, lovely beaches and plenty of wildlife.
-The walk to St David’s Head on the very tip of the peninsula is particularly dramatic, but there’s plenty of gentler walks here too.
+Over in southwest Wales, the stunning Pembrokeshire coastline boasts fantastic clifftop views, lovely beaches and plenty of wildlife.
+The walk to St David’s Head on the very tip of the peninsula is particularly dramatic, but there are plenty of gentler walks here too.

 The National Trust has produced dozens of downloadable walking guides to spots across Wales.